 20. Pigeon Pose

-Place a block under your hip if it is lifted too far off the ground and prevents you from keeping hips on the same level.
+Place a block under your hip if it is lifted too far off the ground and prevents you from relaxing into this pose.

 21. Supported Fish Pose

-Place a block directly under your shoulders.
-If your neck feels ok, you can let your head lay on the mat, otherwise use another block to support the head.
-Experiment with different block settings to find the height that feels right.
+For this supported backbend, place a yoga block under use shoulders.
+Start with the lowest setting and change to the middle setting if you need a deeper stretch.
+If your neck feels comfortable, you can rest your head on the mat.
+Otherwise, use an additional block to support your head.
+Experiment with different block heights to find what feels best for you.

 22. Reclined Bound Angle Pose